Tensor networks and graphical calculus for open quantum systems: Tensor Networks

 \subsection{Vectorization of Matrices}

 We now recall the concept of \emph{vectorization} which is a reshaping operation, transforming a $(m\times n)$-matrix into a $(1\times mn)$-vector~\cite{Horn1985}.
 This is necessary for the description of open quantum systems in the superoperator formalism, which we will consider in Section~\ref{sec:sop}.
-Vectorization can be done with using one of two conventions: \emph{column-stacking} (col-vec) or \emph{row-stacking} (row-vec).
-Consider two complex Hilbert spaces $\2 X\cong \C^m, \2 Y\cong \C^n$, and linear operators $A\in\Lx{X,Y}$ from $\2 X$ to $\2 Y$.
-Vectorization is one of two mappings
+Vectorization can be done with using one of two standard conventions: \emph{column-stacking} (col-vec) or \emph{row-stacking} (row-vec).
+Consider two complex Hilbert spaces $\2 X\cong \C^m, \2 Y\cong \C^n$, and linear operators $A\in L(\2X,\2Y)$ from $\2 X$ to $\2 Y$.
+Column and row vectorization are the mappings

-where the operation col(row)-vec when applied to a matrix, outputs a vector with the columns (rows) of the matrix stacked on top of each other.
-Graphical representations for the row-vec and col-vec operations are found from bending a wire to the left either clockwise or counterclockwise respectively.
-This is illustrated in Fig.~\ref{fig:vectorization}.
+respectively, where the operation col(row)-vec when applied to a matrix, outputs a vector with the columns (rows) of the matrix stacked on top of each other.
+Graphical representations for the row-vec and col-vec operations are found from bending a wire to the left either clockwise or counterclockwise respectively: \figeq{